monk-io/docs/docs/improve/cloud-provider.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Monk requires access to your cloud account in order to be able to provision cloud resources on your behalf.
+MonkOS requires access to your cloud account in order to be able to provision cloud resources on your behalf.
 Before running a Kitthat provisions instances, load-balancers, volumes etc. you will have to add your cloud provider to Monk.

 :::note

-Your credentials are saved by your local Monk instance and shared with other peers within your cluster via encrypted connections on a need-to-know basis.
+Your credentials are saved by your local MonkOS instance and shared with other peers within your cluster via encrypted connections on a need-to-know basis.
 Credentials are never transferred outside of your infrastructure.

 :::

 ## Prerequisites

 This procedure can be performed only while you're connected to a cluster - either a fresh or existing one.
-Monk will ask you to create a cluster in case you try the following commands without having a cluster.
+MonkOS will ask you to create a cluster in case you try the following commands without having a cluster.

-Monk will only accept one provider of each kind per cluster.
+MonkOS will only accept one provider of each kind per cluster.
 This means that you can have GCP, AWS, Azure and DO providers added at the same time but you can't have eg. two sets of GCP credentials for different projects.

 ## Step 1: Obtaining cloud credentials